 Dental Operatory, Monitors, TV and PC's Ergonomics considerations.

-Dental opertory technology ergonomics considerations: (Positions & Placement of)
+Dental operatory technology ergonomics considerations: (Positions & Placement of)

-- Maximizing usage of the mirror when direct vision compromises posture.
+Maximizing the usage of the mirror when direct vision compromises posture.

-- Using instrument grips that ensure and improves stabilization and control of performance.
+Using instrument grips that ensure and improve stabilization and control of performance.